flowingsalt/Edulastic-Bot/README.md

-Discover easy Edulastic hacks to help with school assignments!
+Discover easy Edulastic hacks at https://schoolcheats.net/edulastic to help with school assignments!
 Our tool provides quick answers and helpful tips to make learning smoother.
-Visit School Cheats to access these tools https://schoolcheats.net/edulastic Join our Discord for extra support and community. https://discord.gg/schoolcheats Try our Edulastic hacks today to make studying easier and more fun!
+Join our Discord for extra support and community. https://discord.gg/schoolcheats Try our Edulastic hacks today to make studying easier and more fun!